DongeunPaeng/moments/README.md

     - [x] Diable line break in the editing text area
     - [x] Edit description
     - [x] Allow only creators edit their videos
+    - [x] Create modal for editing tags
-    - [x] Edit hashtags
+    - [x] Edit tags
-    - [ ] Send tags to the server with other requests such as files, title, and description
+    - [x] Send tags to the server
+    - [x] Show tags in the video section
+    - [x] Prevent users input same tags repeatedly
+    - [x] Break words for tags
+  - [ ] Ask user if he/she is certain to delete his/her account
   - [ ] Make client dynamically show if all forms are valid
   - [ ] Post and delete comments
-  - [ ] Ask user if he/she is certain to delete his/her account
+- [ ] Modify 'Delete' button's position to stick to the bottom
 - [ ] Delete videos and comments when deleting one's account
 - [ ] Enable hashtag
-- [ ] Store hashtags in mongoDB
+- [ ] Store hashtags in mongo
 - [ ] Search

 ---